 With PEDM, organizations can have security onsite at all times.
 When a user needs access to the room, the local security agent makes a call to the centralized security service.
 The security service could look up the information for the user, examine their role in the organization and any other privileges granted to the user, and let the local security agent know what—if anything—the user is allowed to do.
 This approach scales much better, centralizes management, and enhances overall security.

 The Leading PEDM Solution for UNIX and Linux Environments

 Core Security provides a leading PEDM solution designed specifically for UNIX and Linux environments.
-Identity & Access Manager (BoKS) transforms a multi-vendor Linux and UNIX server environment into one centrally managed security domain, enabling organizations to centralize user and group provisioning, manage access control, and leverage single sign-on and strong authentication, common password policies, and audit all login access.
+Core Privileged Access Manager (BoKS) transforms a multi-vendor Linux and UNIX server environment into one centrally managed security domain, enabling organizations to centralize user and group provisioning, manage access control, and leverage single sign-on and strong authentication, common password policies, and audit all login access.
 BoKS simplifies the ability to enforce security policies, and control access to critical systems and information.
 With full control over accounts, access, and privilege, IT and security teams can proactively prevent internal and external attacks on critical systems before they start.

 Ready to Embrace a More Comprehensive PAM Approach?

 View our on-demand demo to see Identity & Access Manager (BoKS) in action and discover how to transform your environment into one streamlined managed security domain.